torquebox/torquebox.org/news/2011-02-25-using-rvm-with-torquebox.md

     org.torquebox.vfs (1.0.0.CR1)

-This installs all of the required TorqueBox gems into the global gemset for JRuby-1.5.6, ensuring their availability whenever you're using JRuby &mdash; awesome!
+This installs all of the required TorqueBox gems into the global gemset for JRuby-1.5.6, ensuring their availability whenever you're using JRuby &#8212; awesome!
 I put bundler in there too, because I find it essential for all apps.
 Be sure to use the `--pre` flag.
 We're working on the cutting edge here, and if you're using a continuous integration build you'll want the latest pre-release gems.